micro-focus-idol-archive/java-hod-sso-spring-security/README.md

 # HP Haven OnDemand SSO for Spring Security
-Java library for working with HP Haven OnDemand SSO
+Java library for working with HPE Haven OnDemand SSO

 ## Usage
 The library is available from the central Maven repository.